ablorp/ablorp.github.io/_pages/about.md

 A high school sophomore from the San Francisco Bay Area, Adam is interested in science, engineering, math and finance.
 He is also an intern at a robotics startup in San Francisco, and hopes to one day become a roboticist — just like his eldest brother with whom he enjoys working.

 Adam loves to climb rocks, surf waves, ski downhill, and run cross-country; he enjoys listening to music or playing the guitar on quiet evenings when there is no homework.
-Adam visits the farmers' market on Sundays and on occasion finds time to cook a sumptuous steak dinner for everyone.
+Adam visits the farmers' market on Sundays and on occasion finds time to cook a sumptuous steak dinner.

 Adam is looking forward to taking computer science classes at UC Berkeley this summer — as a pre-college scholar right after he turns 16.
-He plans to start taking flying lessons this summer, soon after receiving his driver's license.
-Adam hopes to earn a pilot license before heading out to college, where he will be considering a double major in engineering and economics/finance.
+He plans to start taking flying lessons soon after receiving his driver's license.
+Adam hopes to earn a pilot license before heading out to college, where he will double major in engineering and finance.